thejungwon/docker-reactjs/README.md

 Please, follow the steps in the Omnia Radix wiki page.

-### Break down into end to end tests

-There are mainly three cases when your deployment fails in the platform but, succeed in your local environment.
-  * When 'radixconfig.yaml' is incorrect.
-  * When the setting in the web-console is incorrect.
-  * The platform is too busy to handle.

 ## Running the tests

 Before you upload the app to the platform, you can test the app from your local environment.